 Want to avoid court-appointed deputies in the future

-Each LPA must be registered with the Office of the Public Guardian (OPG), which charges £92 per document from 17 November 2025.
-It’s a necessary step, and one that must be done carefully.
+Each LPA must be registered with the Office of the Public Guardian (OPG), which charges a statutory fee per document.
+Registration is an essential step and one that needs to be handled with care, as even small errors can cause delays.

-Thousands of applications are rejected every year due to avoidable errors, causing delays, distress and additional costs.
-We take care to ensure your documents are drafted with precision and submitted correctly the first time, so you can move forward with confidence.
+Thousands of applications are rejected or held up each year due to avoidable mistakes.
+We take the time to ensure your documents are drafted precisely and submitted correctly the first time, allowing you to move forward with confidence.

-It’s all part of helping you protect what matters.
+It’s all part of helping you preserve what matters.